Nourepide/ComfyUI-Allor-Doc/Writerside/topics/Installation.md

 # Installation

-**Allor** can be installed not with such complexity as it seems at first glance.
+**Allor** can be installed not with such a complexity as it seems at first glance.
 Rest assured that every possible measure has been taken to streamline this process.

 The installation script implemented within Allor ensures a smooth installation experience for all users, regardless of their technical proficiency.